 The pediatric psychologist gives her a diagnosis of generalized anxiety disorder at 18 months old.
-Talk about a parental guilt trip inducing slap to the face.
+Talk about a parental-guilt-trip inducing slap to the face.
 I ask myself what I’m doing wrong every couple of minutes.
 The psychologist refers me to Harvey Karp and The Happiest Toddler on the Block.
 The book title makes me want to barf all over myself.
-I don’t want the happiest toddler, but I don’t want the nastiest one either.
-At this point I just want The Slightly Less Disgruntled Toddler on the Block, so I read the book and even watch a video and it really helps.
+I don’t want the happiest toddler on the block.
+I just want The Slightly Less Disgruntled Toddler on the Block, so I read the book and even watch a video and it really helps.
 I get down below her eye level and start “mirroring” her emotions by stating what I think she feels and why she feels that way.
 I also talk her up and talk myself down by saying things like, “Give me five!” letting her smack my hand and then pretending it hurts like the dickens.
 I praise her every good deed and then I pretend to trip and fall and make tons of mistakes.
-She thinks this is a hoot and as Martian as these behaviors seem they start to make her feel better because, to borrow a phrase from Charlie Sheen, she feels like she is “winning.”
+She thinks this is a hoot, and as Martian as these behaviors seem they start to make her feel better because, to borrow a phrase from Charlie Sheen, she feels like she is “winning.”

 Taking her out of the house is always a nightmare.
 She is going to throw at least one massive tantrum for every outing, and on a particularly lousy day she will throw down two or three.
 Her fits still resemble a demonic overgrown baby doll similar to Chucky, only minus the overalls and knife wielding skills.

-Right around this time I find out I am pregnant with Kira and have my own panic attack.
-How am I going to deal with two of them?
-What if she is just like Gwen?
+Right around this time I find out I am pregnant with K freak out.
+How am I going to do this?
 I will surely die.
-Thankfully, Gwen has finally stopped hitting and kicking me when she melts down.
-Instead of beating on others she now just sort of throws herself into the ground repeatedly.
-I worry about her breaking a bone, but I finally stop worrying about what other people think when she melts down in public because I tell myself if they had to do this for a week they would finally understand what I am going through.
-And probably run out the door screaming.
-I walk around with hiked up shoulders, barely breathing because I am always waiting for her to flip the heck out.
+Thankfully, G has finally stopped hitting and kicking me when she melts down.
+Instead of beating on others she now just sort of throws herself into the ground repeatedly, which is honestly even more heart-breaking.
+I worry about her breaking a bone, her little legs always bruised, even when I hold her to stop her from hurting herself.

-To add to my perpetually anxious state we move across the country for the second time when she is around two years old…and at the same time beautiful Kira joins our disordered world.
-Gwen does much better than we expect in handling all the changes, but I am sure this is only because we do everything humanly possible to prepare her.
+To add to my perpetually anxious state we move across the country for the second time when sweet baby G is around two years old…and at the same time K joins our world.
+G does much better than we expect in handling all the changes, but we’ve also done everything humanly possible to prepare her.
 We talk about what will happen.
 We write and illustrate stories.
 We enlist the help of grandparents.
 We knock her out with whiskey.
 Just kidding on that last one….I promise.

 The occupational therapist also diagnoses her with dyspraxia (motor coordination disorder) which often goes along with sensory processing issues.
-In terms of SPD Gwen struggles with the following senses: proprioceptive (pressure), vestibular (movement), tactile (touch), self regulation, oltfactory (smell), gustatory (taste), visual (sight), and auditory (hearing).
+In terms of SPD G struggles with the following senses: proprioceptive (pressure), vestibular (movement), tactile (touch), self regulation, oltfactory (smell), gustatory (taste), visual (sight), and auditory (hearing).
 These are individual senses that work together to help us navigate the world.
-No wonder she was a sinking ship for so long.
+No wonder she felt like a sinking ship for so long.
 So now I look at her with different eyes.
-Instead of seeing her as a naughty little child who is trying to ruin my life I see her for the mostly sweet yet struggling child she has always been.